 Opcode Instruction 64-Bit Mode Compat/ Leg Mode Description 0F 30 WRMSR Valid Valid Write the value in EDX:EAX to MSR specified by ECX.
-REX.W + 0F 30 WRMSR Valid N.E.
-Write the value in RDX[31:0]: RAX[31:0] to MSR specified by RCX.

-In legacy and compatibility mode, writes the contents of registers EDX:EAX into the 64-bit model specific register (MSR) specified by the ECX register.
-The value loaded into the ECX register is the address of the MSR.
+Writes the contents of registers EDX: EAX into the 64-bit model specific register (MSR) specified in the ECX register.
+(On processors that support the Intel 64 architecture, the high-order 32 bits of RCX are ignored.)
 The contents of the EDX register are copied to high-order 32 bits of the selected MSR and the contents of the EAX register are copied to low-order 32 bits of the MSR.
+(On processors that support the Intel 64 architecture, the high-order 32 bits of each of RAX and RDX are ignored.)
 Undefined or reserved bits in an MSR should be set to values previously read.